Murple - Atari 2600 Game

 • If you have a double-droplet, plan ahead!
 If you are aiming for a certain crayon, is there a path for the remaining drop to still be used without hitting the wall?
 Look for trampolines and toggle-switches to get you out of trouble.

-• If your color amounts collected so far are not even (color lines are different lengths at the bottom), you should still try and color in perfect rounds (one crayon of every color).
+• If your color amounts collected so far are uneven (color lines are different lengths at the bottom), you should still try and color in perfect rounds (one crayon of every color).
 This is for two reasons: First, you will receive an extra crayon of every color.
 Second: when awarding extra crayons, you won't receive any that would make you exceed the goal line.
 So the best approach is to aim for perfect rounds to double up on supply that will "even out" at the end if you previously had uneven amounts colored in.

 Screenshots